djjudas21/photodb-perl/docs/CONCEPTS.md

 If you use the cameras and lenses to take photographs, you'll want to start entering information about films and negatives into PhotoDB.
 The word _negatives_ is a bit misleading as it refers to any image taken with a camera, including slides - which are positive!

-PhotoDB lets you record a stash of films, which you can then load into a camera.
+PhotoDB lets you record a stash of films by running `photodb film add`, which you can then load into a camera with `photodb film load`.
 Films are associated with a camera.
-They can be developed and archived.
+They can be developed with `photodb film develop` and archived with `photodb film archive`.

 When you take pictures, we recommend you take notes about your exposures using a smartphone app, a piece of paper, or what ever method suits you.
 Then you can enter the data into PhotoDB at a later date.
 Negatives are associated with films and inherit some of their properties from the film they belong to.
+Negatives are added by running `photodb negative add`.

 Negatives are also associated with a lens, as on many cameras it is possible to change lens between exposures.

 ## Prints

 Whether you have a darkroom, or you get your negatives printed at a lab, PhotoDB can track your prints.
 Prints are associated with the negative they were made from.
 You'll be able to add other info about how the print was made.
+Prints are added by running `photodb print add`.

-You can also record orders for prints, view your printing to-do list and record sales of prints.
+You can also record orders for prints with `photodb print order`, view your printing to-do list with `photodb print worklist` and record sales of prints with
+`photodb print sell`.

 ## Scans and tagging

 Scans refer to digital versions of negatives, slides or prints that can be made with a scanner or a digital camera.
 Each negative/slide/print can be scanned more than once.
 Each scan must be recorded separately.
+You can run `photodb scan add` to manually add a scan to the database.

 PhotoDB needs you to set a directory on your computer for scans to be saved in.
 It prefers if its scans are the only thing in that directory.
 It is strongly recommended to make a directory just for scans of your negatives and prints, e.g. `/home/you/Pictures/Scans` or similar.
 If you access PhotoDB on more than one